utku-turan/Outforce-BTP/SAPBuild/001-Introduction.md

 ***
 > ***Important External Resources***<br>
+> [This tutorial](https://developers.sap.com/mission.cp-starter-digitalexp-portal.html) teaches you to deliver your first SAP Fiori Launchpad Site.
 >
-> [This tutorial](https://developers.sap.com/mission.launchpad-cf.html) will help you to create your first Business site using SAP Build Work Zone.
+> [And this tutorial](https://developers.sap.com/mission.launchpad-cf.html) will help you to create your first Business site using SAP Build Work Zone.
 > Steps:
 > - Create Your First Business Site with Apps
 > - Enrich Your Business Site With an App from the SAP Gateway Demo System